 In addition to the obligation to maintain confidentiality of Protected Health Information ("PHI") (see HIPAA Permitted Uses and Disclosures Policy and other HIPAA policies), employees of Cleveland Clinic and other individuals may have access to other confidential information concerning Cleveland Clinic budgets, strategic business plans, patients, or employees.
 This information may be in the form of verbal, written, and/or computerized data.
 The protection of this confidential information is a critical responsibility of each employee or individual.
 Employees and other individuals are required to adhere to Privacy and Information Security policies and the Cleveland Clinic Confidentiality Agreement (attachment A in the policy).
-As such, the unauthorized acquisition, release, disclosure and/or discussion of any confidential information related to Cleveland Clinic business, patients, current and past employees and other individuals, regardless of position or title will be subject to corrective action up to and including discharge, or other appropriate action.
+As such, the unauthorized acquisition, release, disclosure and/or discussion of any confidential information related to Cleveland Clinic business, patients, current and past employees, job applicants and computerized data is strictly prohibited by this policy and all employees and other individuals, regardless of position or title will be subject to corrective action up to and including discharge, or other appropriate action.

-View the complete HR Confidentiality Policy.
+View the complete HR Confidentiality Policy